 As the booming in industrialisation and shipping industries have taken place in last few decades, the use of fossil fuel or Hydrocarbon has also increased drastically.
-The fossil fuel consists of Hydrogen, Carbon and Sulphur which, when burnt, turn into water vapour, CO2 and CO, various kinds of Sulphur Oxides (SOx), and during the burning process with air it produces Nitrogen Oxides (NOx).
+The fossil fuel consists of Hydrogen, Carbon and Sulphur which, when burnt, turned into water vapour, CO_2 and CO, various kinds of Sulphur Oxides (SO_x) and also during the burning process with air it composes Nitrogen Oxides (NO_x).

-Except the water vapour the other flue products are mainly toxic and some of them contribute to reduction of the Oxygen level in the air.
+Except the water vapour the other flue products are mainly toxic and some of them contribute to reduce the Oxygen level in the air.

-These emissions have severe impact on human health and natural eco systems including sea and land.
+These emissions have severe impact on human health and natural eco systems including sea and shore.

-Air emissions affected the public health; the environment, sea, land, agriculture, etc. which has been notified and observed by the international authorities and scientific community.
+Air emissions affected the public health; the environment, sea, land, agriculture, etc. which has been deeply notified and observed by the international authorities and scientific community.